“Always fond of the marvelous”

-Many early utopian novels are pretty bananas, it’s the writing style that makes Arqtiq truly unique.
+Many early utopian novels are pretty bananas, but it’s the writing style that makes Arqtiq truly unique.
 The prose feels modernist—staccato, ungrammatical, weirdly punctuated—but with a hypnotic rhythm that lends the whole work a kind of dreamlike intelligibility:

 I wander around by myself to soon get lost in the tangle of halls, which labyrinth every way.
 Just here are niches in the walls with statues of people and animals like life.
 Here is a family group.
 The host is deep in Arc news ball (writing rolled up) his wife is crossing the floor toward the grandma, asleep in her arm chair, a kitten rolled up beside it.